About the OSS

 Presentation

-The Sahara and Sahel Observatory (OSS) is an international scope organization with an African vocation which was created in 1992 and based in Tunis since 2000.
-The OSS initiates and facilitates partnerships on common challenges related to the management of shared water resources, the implementation of international agreements on desertification, biodiversity and climate change in Africa.
+The Sahara and Sahel Observatory (OSS) is an international Organization with an African vocation, founded in 1992 and based in Tunis since 2000.
+It mainly works on creating and supporting partnerships to jointly address the challenges related to water resources management, as well as the implementation of international agreements on land degradation, biodiversity and climate change in Africa.

 Mission and expertise

-In order to carry out its missions and conduct its activities, the OSS has developed expertise enabling it to shed light on current environmental issues and to contribute to strategic brainwork on the sustainable management of land and water resources and climate change through:
+For this mission to be accomplished, the OSS is constantly developing expertise that allows it to shed light on current environmental issues and contribute to strategic brainwork on the sustainable land and water management.

 OSS action

-The OSS action covers a wide range of interventions relating to environment monitoring and surveillance in support of the countries' efforts in the fight against land degradation and desertification, the sustainable management of water, the resilience of populations and the preservation of the biological heritage.
+The OSS action includes a wide range of interventions to monitor and watch the environment, in order to help member countries in their fight against land degradation and desertification, as well as in the sustainable management of water resources and the reinforcement of the resilience of the populations.

-Thanks to its accreditations to Climate Funds, such as the Green Climate Fund (GCF) and the Adaptation Fund (AF), the OSS provides support to countries in setting up projects to contend with the effects of climate change on populations and ecosystems.
+Thanks to its accreditations with the Green Climate Fund and the Adaptation Fund, the OSS helps countries implement projects on mitigating climate change impacts on the populations and ecosystems.